 What events will be held that weekend?

 There will be many!
 Most colleges don't schedule their commencements and alumni get-togethers to take place concurrently, but Oberlin does.
 Alumni of all ages will join the graduating Class of 2019 for Commencement/Reunion Weekend (C/RW), which will include an estimated 225 events.
 Some highlights are listed beginning on Page 9 of the booklet.
-In addition, there will be some events specifically by and for the 50-year class; a 30-person committee has been planning these activities, and a preliminary schedule has been posted.
+In addition, there will be some events specifically by and for the 50-year class; a 30-person committee has been planning these activities, and a schedule has been posted.

 However, don’t try to attend something every hour.
 You can "vote with your feet," skip any planned event, and do whatever you want.
 Allow enough free time for catching up and looking around.
 The most common complaint is, “I didn’t have enough time to just visit.”

 Now that I'm a septuagenarian, I don't get around as well as I did as a sophomore.
 Will this be a problem?

 As a new member of the Half Century Club, you'll have shuttles available to transport you around campus.
 Unfortunately, some campus buildings are not comfortably accessible to everyone, including those who use wheelchairs or walkers or other mobility devices.
-If you have special needs, let the college know when you register.
+If you have special needs, let the college know.
 If you require personal assistance, plan to bring a care provider with you as a guest.

 My college education was paid for long ago.
 Why does the Class of 1969 want me to donate more to Oberlin now?